-- User-based SSO: The RAM user that you can use to log on to Alibaba Cloud can be determined through a SAML assertion.
-After logon, you can use the RAM user to access Alibaba Cloud.
+- User-based SSO: The RAM user identity that you can use to log on to the Alibaba Cloud console is determined based on an SAML assertion.
+After you log on to the Alibaba Cloud console, you can access Alibaba Cloud resources as a RAM user.
 For more information, see Overview of user-based SSO.

-- Role-based SSO: The RAM role that you can use to log on to Alibaba Cloud can be determined through SAML assertions.
-After logon, you can use the role specified in the SAML assertion to access Alibaba Cloud.
+- Role-based SSO: The RAM role that you can use to log on to the Alibaba Cloud console is determined based on an SAML assertion.
+After you log on to the Alibaba Cloud console, you can use the RAM role that is specified in the SAML assertion to access Alibaba Cloud resources.
 For more information, see Overview of role-based SSO.

 Comparison between role-based SSO and user-based SSO